EdoardoMauriello/mailmerge_for_outlook_script_different_attachments/README.md

 ## How to Use

 The PowerShell script to uses an Excel sheet for the receiving email addresses and add names to the email.
 To achieve this, you can use the Import-Excel cmdlet from the ImportExcel module if you have it installed.
-To install run the below script as administrator in PowerShell:
+To install, run the below command as administrator in PowerShell:
 Install-Module -Name ImportExcel

 1. Ensure you have Microsoft Outlook installed and configured on your system.